dulwichbeijing/ks3-game-dev/_pages/contact.md

 ---
 title: Contact
-author: Tao He
+author: Jared Rigby
 date: 2022-02-05
-category: Jekyll
+category: game-dev
 layout: post
 ---

-This is an contact page.
+If you have any questions about the course, please contact: [jared.rigby@dulwich.org](mailto:jared.rigby@dulwich.org)